 The lower the frequency, the longer the wave can travel.
 AM and FM radios use frequency measured in Megahertz — you can listen to the same station in a vast area, like an entire region or a city.

-It’s impossible to accurately determine the actual range of each because it fluctuates a great deal and depends heavily on the environment.
+Generally, bigger Wi-Fi broadcasters tend to have better ranges than smaller ones.
+Still, it’s impossible to accurately determine the actual content of each because it fluctuates a great deal and depends heavily on the environment.

 - 2.4GHz: This band has the best range, up to 200ft (61m).
-However, this is the most popular band, which is also used by non-Wi-Fi devices like cordless phones or TV remotes.
+However, this is the most popular band, also used by non-Wi-Fi devices like cordless phones or TV remotes.
 Its real-world speeds suffer severely from interference and other things.
-As a result, this band now works mostly as a backup, where the range is more important than speed.
+As a result, for years, this band has been considered a backup, applicable when the range is more important than speed.

 - 5GHz: This band has much faster speeds than the 2.4GHz band but shorter ranges that max out at around 175ft (50m).

-- 6GHz: This is the latest band, available with Wi-Fi 6E.
+- 6GHz: This is the latest band available, starting with Wi-Fi 6E.
 It has the same ceiling speed as the 5GHz band but with less interference and overheads.
-As a result, its actual real-world speed is faster.
-In return, due to the higher frequency, it has just about 70% of the range, which maxes out at about 130ft (40m).
+As a result, its actual real-world rate is faster.
+However, due to the higher frequency, it has just about 70% of the range, which maxes out at about 130ft (40m).

 Wi-Fi range in real-life

-In real-world usage, chances are your router’s Wi-Fi range is a lot shorter than you’d like.
+In real-world usage, chances are your router’s Wi-Fi range is much shorter than you’d like.
 That’s because Wi-Fi signals are sensitive to interferences and obstacles.